GustavoYamaguchi/ambient-property/README.md

 ### Driver

-Driver function is a script, that tests use-cases and prints its actions.
+Driver function is a script that tests use-cases and prints its actions.
 It manages 2 dwellings, with different hubs, which devices will pair/unpair and modify their statuses, depending on the device.